Brilliant Uses for Tennis Balls You’ll Wish You Knew Sooner

 Fluff up feathers

-Throw one or two tennis balls into the dryer the next time you dry down-filled items like pillows, comforters, and jackets.
-They’ll ditch the flat look they get from the washing machine and puff up again.
-You’ll also love these brilliant cleaning shortcuts lazy people use.
+Throw one or two tennis balls into the dryer the next time you dry down-filled items like pillows, comforters and jackets.
+They’ll ditch the flat look they get from the washing machine and puff right up again.

 Relieve sore feet